hardlylily/my-minecraft-mods-and-packs/README.md

 If you're installing this to play on my server, shaders and resourcepacks are optional, as well as most mods

 List of required mods:
-/n TRMT (The Roads More Travelled)
+TRMT (The Roads More Travelled),
-Fabric API
+Fabric API,
-Fabric Language Kotlin
+Fabric Language Kotlin,
-Silk
+Silk,
-Pandalib
+Pandalib,
-Falling Trees
+Falling Trees,
-Veinminer and Veinminer enchantment
+Veinminer and Veinminer enchantment,
-WorldEdit
+WorldEdit,
 Architectury